dai-shi/use-context-selector/README.md

 This hook returns context selected value by selector.
 It will only accept context created by `createContext`.
-It will trigger re-render if only the selected value is referencially changed.
+It will trigger re-render if only the selected value is referentially changed.

 #### Parameters